1337Farhan/1337Farhan/README.md

 # Info 📜
 Hey, this is <a href="https://github.com/1337Farhan"> Farhan</a>,<br>
-I'm a Django web developer, currently enjoying cybersecurity.<br>
+I'm working as a Full Stack Django developer, learning AI and cybersecurity.<br>
 # Stats 📊
 <table cellpadding="0" cellspacing="0">
   <tr style="border-top: none; padding: 0;">